guilhermetavares/restkiss/docs/reference/constants.rst

 Constants
 =========

-restless.constants
+restkiss.constants
 ------------------

-A set of constants included with ``restless``.
+A set of constants included with ``restkiss``.
 Mostly nice status code mappings for use in exceptions or the ``Resource.status_map``.

 **OK** = ``200``